AC-Mnky/trium/README.md

         value (bool): Always True.

     Note:
-        Some additional notes may be placed here.
+        Some additional notes may be placed here, such as problems to be solved, etc.
     """
     value = True
     return value